PySport/event-guide/video-production.md

      - Allows for more refined editing but requires more time and resources.
      - Ensure post-production teams have access to the necessary tools and software.

+## HDMI Capture Best Practices
+Capturing HDMI signals is crucial for high-quality video recording and streaming.
+However, splitting HDMI signals can be challenging, especially with Mac devices.
+Here are some best practices:
+- **Use Quality HDMI Splitters:** Invest in high-quality HDMI splitters that can handle HDCP (High-bandwidth Digital Content Protection) and support the required resolution.
+- **Test Compatibility:** Not all HDMI splitters work well with Mac devices.
+Test the setup in advance to ensure compatibility.
+- **Have Presentations Upfront:** Collect all presentations before the conference and test them for compatibility with the A/V system.
+- **Embed Videos in Presentations:** Ensure any videos are embedded directly within the presentations to minimize playback issues.

 ## Naming and Describing Videos
 Proper naming and description of videos on YouTube are crucial for accessibility and discoverability:
-- **Naming Conventions:** Use a consistent format that includes the session title, conference name, and year (e.g., "Deep Learning with Python - TechConf 2024").
+- **Naming Conventions:** Use a consistent format that includes the session title.
+If the video is part of a playlist that includes the conference name and year, the individual video titles do not need this information (e.g., "Deep Learning with Python").
 - **Descriptions:** Include a brief summary of the talk, speaker details, and relevant links.
 Mention sponsors here as well.
 - **Tags:** Add relevant keywords and tags to improve search visibility.
 - **Thumbnails:** Create eye-catching thumbnails that reflect the content and maintain brand consistency.